The Algorithm Charter

 Clinicians use the National Priority Interface to take a standard approach to the prioritisation of patients for publicly funded elective surgeries.
 The characteristics of an individual presenting for elective surgery are reviewed, and scored by Clinicians against a consistent scale.
 If a patient scores above a particular level, they are prioritised for elective surgery by the relevant District Health Board.

-As kaitiaki of the health system, the Ministry is focussed on ensuring that high quality, effective and safe tools are used across the system to enable quality health care.
-As part of our role, the Ministry published guidance to the sector on the safe creation of algorithms.
-Beyond the review of the Ministry use of algorithms, this guide is a significant contribution from the Ministry to enable safe algorithm use across the health sector into the future.
+As kaitiaki of the health system, we're focussed on ensuring that high quality, effective and safe tools are used across the system to enable quality health care.
+Beyond the review of our use of algorithms, this guide is a significant contribution to enable safe algorithm use across the health sector into the future.

 Contact

-Any questions about the Algorithm Charter and how it has been implemented at Manatū Hauora should be sent to [email protected].
+Any questions about the Algorithm Charter and how it has been implemented at Manatū Hauora should be sent to info@health.govt.nz.